 Martin Luther King Jr. Day of Service

-In honor of Martin Luther King Jr. Murray State University is hosting the MLK Jr. Week 2013.
-If you are interested in participating with the office of multicultural affairs please visit: MLK Jr. Day of Service
+In honor of Martin Luther King Jr. Murray State University is hosting the MLK Jr. Week 2014.
+If you are interested in participating please visit: MLK Jr. Day of Service

 About Martin Luther King Jr.

 Dr.Martin Luther King, Jr. was a vital figure of the modern era.
 His lectures and dialogues stirred the concern and sparked the conscience of a generation.
 The movements and marches he led brought significant changes in the fabric of American life through his courage and selfless devotion.
 This devotion gave direction to thirteen years of civil rights activities.
 His charismatic leadership inspired men and women, young and old, in this nation and around the world.
 Dr. King’s concept of “somebodiness,” which symbolized the celebration of human worth and the conquest of subjugation, gave black and poor people hope and a sense of dignity.
 His philosophy of nonviolent direct action, and his strategies for rational and non-destructive social change, galvanized the conscience of this nation and reordered its priorities.
 His wisdom, his words, his actions, his commitment, and his dream for a new way of life are intertwined with the American experience.